apache/trafficcontrol/blueprints/delivery.service.tls.versions.md

-Historically, though, the reaction to such things is "yes, operators have great power and it is up to system administrators to ensure that power is given only to those that can be trusted to weild it".
+Historically, though, the reaction to such things is "yes, operators have great power and it is up to system administrators to ensure that power is given only to those that can be trusted to wield it".
 So likely nobody thinks this is a true concern, but if it were Traffic Ops could be configured to refuse to handle request payloads greater than a certain size, which would mitigate the problem.